 This delicious German dessert quickly became a favorite in my family.
 The tasty base is topped with the delicate meringue and the red currants.
-Red currants are available right now.
-They are bursting with sweetness and acidity and are perfect in sweets in the summer.
+The tangy red currants are available right now and are bursting with sweetness.
 Of course, you can add as much sugar as you like or as little as you like … that is the beauty of making your own cake.
 Please feel free to experiement.

 - 2 cups (30dkg) flour